 Related Articles:

-When God Gives Us a Test
+- When God Gives us a Test

-When God God tests His people.
+God tests His people.
 It’s a fact that is repeated throughout Scripture (Exo 16:4; 20:20; Deu 13:3; Jud 3:1-2; Isa 48:10).
 He tests us with difficult situations in order to humble us, so that we will not look to ourselves for strength, but to Him.
 In the end, the test reveals that it is God who provides for us.
 In Genesis 22, Moses records an event in which “God tested Abraham” concerning his son Isaac (Gen 22:1).
 The Lord told Abraham, “Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you” (Gen 22:2).
 Abraham obeyed and did as the Lord instructed, right up to the moment that Isaac lay bound on the rock, with Abraham’s hand raised, ready to slay him with a knife (Gen 22:3-11).
 But God interrupted and told him, “Do not stretch out your hand against the lad, and do nothing to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me” (Gen 22:12).
 Abraham then turned and saw a ram caught in a thicket, which he took and offered to God “in the place of his son” (Gen 22:13).
 Abraham passed the test.
 He loved and trusted the Lord above all else, even his precious son, Isaac.
 Abraham learned that God provides for him; therefore, he named the place “The Lord Will Provide” (Hebrew יְהוָה יִרְאֶה Yahweh Yireh or Jehovah Jireh) (Gen 22:14).
 The writer to the Hebrews mentions this event in the life of Abraham, and states: